Bar, Pub and Nightclub Accident Claims

 If you have been injured in an accident in a bar, pub or nightclub that was not your fault, whether you are a patron or worker, then you are entitled to make a claim for compensation.

-JMW has a team of specialist solicitors with extensive experience and knowledge to help you make a claim against the owner of public house, bar or nightclub.
-We will assess your case and advise you on the appropriate action to take to help you make a successful claim.
+JMW has a team of specialist solicitors with extensive experience and knowledge to help you make a claim against the owner of a public house, bar or nightclub.
+We will assess your case and advise you on the appropriate action to help you make a successful claim.

 How JMW Can Help

-We understand how frustrating it can be to go from enjoying a night out to ending up in the hospital with an injury.
+We understand how frustrating it can be to go from enjoying a night out to end up in the hospital with an injury.
 That’s why our solicitors will do their utmost to help you get back on your feet as soon as possible by assisting you in making a claim for compensation.

 The rules surrounding personal injury claims can be complicated, which is why we will explain all technical processes in language that is easy to understand, increasing the chances of a successful claim while reducing stress for you.

 Causes of Bar, Pub and Nightclub Accidents

-There are many different incidents in bars, pubs and nightclubs that could cause accidents for both patrons and employees - more so when you take into account alcohol consumption.
+There are many incidents in bars, pubs and nightclubs that could cause accidents for both patrons and employees - more so when you consider alcohol consumption.
 Common causes include:

 - Drink spillages and broken glass on the floor